The

 years.
 It was involved in the development of a Low Impact planning policy

-with others, been lobbying for similar national policies.
-A Wales-wide policy
+similar national policies.
+A Wales-wide policy is now in public consultation

-is now in public consultation (contribute) and england is going in the same
+and English agricultural planning guidance is going in the same direction.

 Lammas also provides advice and solidarity to those pursuing low impact living elsewhere.
 For more details about the project see www.lammas.org.uk